limongoo/meme-generator/LAB.md

-Meme Generator
+Meme Generator using Webpack and React
  ===

  ## Description

 Structure your project and build system using `webpack` and `package.json` and associated dependencies.
 Follow the in-class example closely to ensure that you have all elements of the (development) build system in place.
-Config files, ignore files, etc. etc.
+Remember all your Config files, ignore files, etc. etc.

+* For this lab, create (hand type) your webpack.config.js **from scratch**, check at each step that it is working and leaving a **commit history** as each part is added.

+## Features

 Create a WYSIWYG editor that allows user to create a meme image with text.